stephinehc/network-engineer-portfolio-v0.1/networking-roadmap/01-network-design-fundamentals/README.md

 - Case A: If requirement is number of Networks (Subnets)

-Example:
+Example: <br>
-Company: EduTech Manufacturing Corp.
+Company: EduTech Manufacturing Corp.  <br>
-Industry: Educational equipment and technology solutions They have two major departments that need separate networks:
+Industry: Educational equipment and technology solutions<br>
+They have two major departments that need separate networks:

 Production Department